yongyw123/mig-sync-interface/README.md

 See Figure ??

-Simulation shows that the read operation is functional: when the assertion of the completion flag indicates that data is valid and ready to be read.
+Simulation shows that the read operation is functional: the assertion of the completion flag indicates that data is valid and ready to be read.
 The data read matches with what is written at the same address.

 It takes 240ns for the completion status to be asserted after submitting the read request.
 This matches closely with the minimum read cycle time, tRC of 210 ns from the Digilent Tutorial [7].